JoeyDeVries/Lucid/README.md

 - Project and librarires (if relevant) built with MSVC 140 (Visual Studio Community 2015)
 - Pre-compiled libraries added, but building 3rd party libraries yourself is advised.
 - Copy .DLLs from Libs/Pre-compiled DLLs/ over to executable folder or retrieve/compile them yourself.
-- Repository is not built around supporting many different run-time configurations.
+- Repository is not built around supporting different run-time configurations.

 ### Lucid